 Ask any Kiwi where their favourite beach is, and they'll all have a different answer.
 From north to south, here's a few of the many, many stunning beaches.

-A must-do when in New Zealand, you can get to Cathedral Cove by boat, kayak or walking.
+A must-visit when in New Zealand, Cathedral Cove is accessible by boat, kayak or walking.
 Take a photo under the stunning, naturally-formed archway before finding a shaded spot for a picnic on the golden sand.
 If you have time, stop off at another favourite, Hot Water Beach, just 10 minutes drive away.

-The chilled-out surf town, shortened to "The Mount" by locals, is the perfect place to unwind in the sunshine.
+By the chilled-out surf town, shortened to "The Mount" by locals, Maunganui Beach is the perfect place to unwind in the sunshine.
 The main beach is consistently voted New Zealand's best for its surf, beachside cafes and seemingly never-ending white sand.
-Put on your walking shoes and head up Mauao for a spectacular view of the peninsula.
+Put on your walking shoes and head up Mauao (Mount Maunganui) for a spectacular view of the peninsula.

 There's no better reason to visit Koehoe Beach than to skip along giant rock formations, carved out about 65 million years ago.
 Each of the Moeraki Boulders, scattered across the sand, weigh several tonnes and are up to two metres high.

 Did you know?There are over 50 boulders along Koekohe Beach.